SACs with marine components

-In the offshore marine environment, SACs afford protection to Annex I Submarine structures made by leaking gases, Reefs and Sandbanks which are slightly covered by sea water all the time; and Annex II Harbour porpoise.
+In the offshore marine environment, SACs afford protection to the Annex I habitats submarine structures made by leaking gases, reefs, and sandbanks which are slightly covered by seawater all the time; and the Annex II species harbour porpoise.

-There are currently 115 SACs with marine components in the UK, of which twenty-five fall partly or wholly within UK offshore waters.
+There are currently 116 SACs with marine components in the UK, of which 25 fall partly or wholly within UK offshore waters.
 Collectively, SACs with marine components cover approximately 14% of the UK marine area.
-An overview of the SACs that fall partly or wholly in UK offshore waters are provided in the table below, with links to further information on individual sites and their protected features included.
+An overview of the SACs that fall partly or wholly in UK offshore waters is provided in the table below, with links to further information on individual sites and their protected features.

 Marine SACs are identified and recommended on the basis of the selection criteria contained within the Habitats Directive Annex III, and EC Guidance on implementation of the Natura 2000 network in the marine environment.

 Once Areas of Search are identified using these criteria, the boundary is delineated following JNCC’s SAC boundary guidance.
 At this point sites are recommended to UK Government as draft SACs.
 Once approved for public consultation a site becomes a possible SAC (pSAC).
 After consultation if a site is approved by UK Ministers to be submitted to the European Commission it is at this point it becomes a candidate SAC (cSAC).
 The Commission then reviews the site and decides whether it should receive Site of Community Importance status.
 Once a site receives this status, the UK Government has 6 years to formally designate as an SAC with conservation measures established.
 More detail on the various stages in the offshore SAC designation process is available on JNCC's Resource hub.